pbuckner/x-plane_plugins/XPython/docs/source/development/helloworld.rst

                                         draw=self.drawWindowCallback)
       return self.name, self.sig, self.desc

-From here on, we'll never use the c-style tuple passing.
+From here on, we'll never use the C-style tuple passing.

 See :doc:`hellowidget` for next example.